 The best strategy is to start by running your HTML page through the Markup Validation Service — created and maintained by the W3C, the organization that looks after the specifications that define HTML, CSS, and other web technologies.
 This webpage takes an HTML document as an input, goes through it, and gives you a report to tell you what is wrong with your HTML.

-To specify the HTML to validate, you can give it a web address, upload an HTML file, or directly input some HTML code.
+To specify the HTML to validate, you can provide a web address, upload an HTML file, or directly input some HTML code.

 Let's try this with our sample document.

-- First, load up the Markup Validation Service in one browser tab, if it isn't already.
+- First, load the Markup Validation Service in one browser tab, if it isn't already open.